-This blog had its beginnings as a Facebook page* I created back in April 2010.
-My goal at that time was to simply follow advances in healthcare information technology in general, and nursing informatics in particular.
+This blog had its beginnings as a Facebook page that I created back in April 2010.

-It was a pleasant surprise to me when, a few weeks into my new job, I started receiving emails and phone calls from friends, asking me how I was able to transition from bedside nursing to informatics nursing.
-Suddenly, I had another goal.
+I soon found myself receiving numerous emails and phone calls – from friends, peers, and even strangers, asking me how I was able to transition from bedside nursing to informatics nursing.

-This time, I wanted to create an online resource that would help current and future Informatics Nurses.
-I wanted to make something that I did not find when I was researching and surfing the Internet in the years before 2010: a website that gave specific steps and examples on how nurses can transition from the bedside to a new role in nursing informatics, as well as grow professionally in this field.
+From that experience sprung my new goal: I wanted to create an online resource that would help current and future Informatics Nurses – the kind of resource that I didn’t to find when I was researching on the Internet in the years before 2010: a website that gave specific steps and examples of how nurses can transition from the bedside to a new role in nursing informatics, as well as grow professionally in this field.